ml-tooling/ml-workspace/README.md

 <a href="https://hub.docker.com/r/mltooling/ml-workspace-light" title="Docker Pulls"><img src="https://img.shields.io/docker/pulls/mltooling/ml-workspace-light.svg"></a>
 <a href="https://hub.docker.com/r/mltooling/ml-workspace-light" title="Docker Stars"><img src="https://img.shields.io/docker/stars/mltooling/ml-workspace-light"></a>

-The light flavor (`mltooling/ml-workspace-light`) has all of the tools and features described in the [features section](#features), but only a small collection of popular python machine learning libraries preinstalled.
+The light flavor (`mltooling/ml-workspace-light`) has all of the tools and features described in the [features section](#features), but only a small collection of popular python machine learning libraries pre-installed.
 Any Python library can be installed manually during runtime.

 ```bash
 docker run -p 8091:8091 mltooling/ml-workspace-light:latest